jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Producers switched from making DVDs to making data center hard drives and fiber-optic cables.
 Demo teams smashed the closed stores and warehouses and collected the spare computers, trucks, and shipping equipment.
 This material and any excess merchandise was auctioned off to whoever could scavenge the last bit of value from the meat of the dead DVD industry.

 Maria's customers weren't stolen from her.
 They watched their stories with a faster set of adaptations, as a new technological species.
 The energy flow biologists study so well happens with human roles too.
 The energy saved built faster networks, data centers, and computers that enabled—among other things—the music videos, instruction videos, and documentaries.
 Maria lost her regional manager identity.
-Her ecosystem benefitted enormously, and she could have too.
+The technological ecosystem saved energy to reinvest into building more advanced adaptations.
+Maria's ecosystem benefitted enormously, and she could have too.

 The need to invent, power, and manually operate tools changed how humans were selected.
 Where biological ecosystems' roles are often captured by a dedicated species, ours are captured by people with dedicated temperaments: the hoarder who can't throw anything away, the innovator who can't leave a slow tool alone, the tinkerer who breaks things to see how they work.
-Like omnivores, we can each be a mix, of course, but together our personalities cover every job in the food web.
+Like omnivores, we can each be a mix, of course, but together our personalities cover every job in the food web's energy flow.
 That's how, even though we were leaving the biological ecosystem behind, we were building another technological one beside it.

 Humans were no longer just hunting and gathering what nature made available, but instead creating and operating a new ecosystem in a modified Game of Life.
 Civilized humans kept scoring points.
 Death rates by wars, disease, and infant mortality drop over time as civilization advances from Stone to Bronze, to Iron Ages and beyond because we expanded our environment's carrying capacity with more food, housing, and fresh water.